rmccoy7541/neand_sQTL/log.md

 Not sure why but doesn't matter right now since I'm only developing the enrichment fxn.

+Okay.
+That doesn't work.
+I'm copying the THYROID nominals into wd and splitting them, and then getting the eigth column and making a new file.
+Hope that works.

 ### 06/25/2019
 Gotta reformat the VCF to use it.
 I'm going to do